yuqianxu2816/MS-Spectral-Foundation/documentations/datasets.md

 The actual input data for this project consists of raw LC-MS/MS mass spectrum files (`.raw`) and their derived chromatogram files (`.mzML` / `.mgf`).
 The remaining `.txt` / `.fasta` files are used for grouping information, validation, or comparison with the results of the original paper, but are not used as direct inputs for the self-supervised model.

-Each cirrhotic sample and HCC sample contains 5 raw files (10 raw files total).
+The dataset contains 10 raw LC-MS/MS files in total:
+- 5 cirrhosis runs
+- 5 HCC runs
 Each raw file corresponds to one LC-MS/MS run from one serum sample (i.e., one patient-level sample), has around 2 to 5 GB.

 In earlier prototype testing, a small subset of files was used for debugging and pipeline validation.
-In the current representation-learning setting, all available raw files are used for embedding-space analysis rather than supervised disease classification.
+In the current representation-learning setting, all available raw files are used for embedding-space analysis.

 Important distinction:

 - **One raw file = one biological sample (one patient serum sample)**
 - **One raw file contains thousands to hundreds of thousands of MS/MS spectra**
 - **Each MS/MS spectrum (BEGIN IONS ...
-END IONS in MGF) is treated as an individual training instance for self-supervised learning**
+END IONS in MGF) is treated as a spectrum-level training instance for self-supervised learning**

 ---